Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/nerissa-c2d7.md

 And when the time was right, they entered the dungeon… Until…

 Nerissa noticed something was different.
 She had been corrupted!
-Yet she was not alone, as a few other members-- Shiori of the Nyavella, the Fuzzy One, the Fluffy One, and Princess Bijou-- had been infected by the stains as well.
+Yet she was not alone, as a few other members-- Shiori of the Nyavella, the Fuzzy One, the Fluffy One, and Princess Bijou-- had been infected by the Stains as well.

 How they were chosen was unknown.
 One thing was clear, however: it was beyond their control, and it was up to their friends to save them… or, perhaps, take their lives if worse comes to worst.